george-pov/YTSkedy/docs/development/naming-guidance.md

 This document defines domain vocabulary and naming rules for YTSkedy code and tests.

+## Ownership

+- Source of truth: durable domain vocabulary, naming rules, and code identifier glossary for YTSkedy.
+- Update when: adding a durable domain concept, changing preferred terminology, adding a provider concept that crosses boundaries, or changing backend naming enforcement guidance.
+- Validate with: compare touched code and docs against the vocabulary, verify references when adding external guidance, run `git diff --check`, and run `dotnet format` only when `.editorconfig` naming rules change.

 ## Scope

 Domain vocabulary in this document applies across backend API code, frontend UI